urtubia/NeoPixelStripAnimator/README.md

 For a quick video demo see: https://plus.google.com/103920799952529517985/posts/avoH1sf18kK

 On the video, I'm using 6 Flora RGB NeoPixels sewed into a (super awesome, Internet-aware) necktie.

+### Driving 5V NeoPixels with Pinoccio

+The Pinoccio LiPo battery provides 3.7v to power external devices.
+This is ok for the Pinoccio and a short length of NeoPixels (I've tried up to 6 Flora pixels with no problems), but to drive longer NeoPixel strands, see the notes on Adafruit's NeoPixel page https://learn.adafruit.com/adafruit-neopixel-uberguide/power#driving-5v-neopixels-from-3-dot-3v-microcontrollers

 ## Using the library